AdaCore/ada-spark-rfcs/considered/rfc-simpler-accessibility.md

 Cst_To_Cst : constant access constant T := ...
 ```

-We propose to define the accessibility levels of standalone objects (whether
+We propose to define the accessibility levels of standalone objects of anonymous
-constants or variables) and anonymous access parameters to be that of their
+access type (whether constants or variables) to be that of the level of their
-designated type (note: *not* the designated subtype).
-This allows to convert
-freely from a value of a such an anonymous type to a named access type since
-each named access type will also have to be at a level the same or deeper
-than the designated type.
+object declaration.
 This has the feature of allowing many common use-cases
-ithout the employment of `Unchecked_Access` while still removing the need
+without the employment of `Unchecked_Access` while still removing the need
 for dynamic checks.

-The most major benefit, however, would be
+The most major benefit of this change would be compatibility with standard Ada rules.
-easy-of-understanding in the eyes of the user since the rules for anonymous
-access types would be identical to that of named access types - in so far as
-they would behave as if they were named access types declared at the point of
-the type declaration.

-For example the following would be legal:
+For example, the following would be legal:

 ```ada
 type T is null record;